-- 1. Antihistamines, like diphenhydramine, hydroxyzine, or promethazine.
+- I. Antihistamines, like diphenhydramine, hydroxyzine, or promethazine.
 None of these medicines are good for pregnant or breastfeeding women, but promethazine is the least dangerous of them.
 Otherwise diphenhydramine is usually the cheapest and most widely available. - 2.
 Steroids, like dexamethasone or hydrocortisone.
 Dexamethasone is a better choice for pregnant or breastfeeding women. - 3.
 Epinephrine or adrenaline.
 These medicines are safe for pregnant or breastfeeding women.

-how to treat allergic reaction and allergic shock
+allergic reaction and allergic shock